kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // +listType=atomic
     Requests []Request

+    // This field holds configuration for multiple potential drivers which
+    // could satisfy requests in this claim.
+The configuration applies to
+    // the entire claim.
+It is ignored while allocating the claim.
+    //
+    // +optional
+    // +listType=atomic
+    Config []ConfigurationParameters

     // Future extension, ignored by older schedulers.
 This is fine because scoring
     // allows users to define a preference, without making it a hard requirement.
     //
     //
     // Score *SomeScoringStruct

-    // Shareable indicates whether the allocated claim is meant to be shareable
-    // by multiple consumers at the same time.
+}

+// Besides the request name slice, constraint must have one and only one field set. type Constraint struct {
+    // The constraint applies to devices in these requests.
+A single entry is okay
+    // and used when that request is for multiple devices.
+    //
+    // If empty, the constrain applies to all devices in the claim.
+    //
     // +optional
-    Shareable bool
-}

-// Constraint must have one and only one field set. type Constraint struct {
+    RequestNames []string

-    // All devices must have this attribute and its value must be the same.
+    // The devices must have this attribute and its value must be the same.
     //
     // For example, if you specified "numa.dra.example.com" (a hypothetical example!),
     // then only devices in the same NUMA node will be chosen.